ifwas/reimuboobs-theme/README.md

 - Poco0137
 - Sidek for the titlesplash animation, for porting the xoon 3 particule system and inspiration on the ScreenEvaluation layout
+- MISSILE228 for some graphic stuff (mainly the main menu artwork)

 i will finish it whenever im not lazy but this is essential atm

 ## TODO: